piton-package-manager/piton/README.md

 - Simplify unreasonably verbose pip commands such as `install --upgrade <package> >> requirements.txt` and `list --outdated` to more human friendly npm-like commands. `update`, `outdated`, `install --save`, etc

+## Future Plans

+Our plans are implement all the features mentioned in the [docs](https://github.com/piton-package-manager/docs) repo.

 ## Installation
 ```
 pip install piton